HQSquantumsimulations/qoqo/qoqo/README_qoqo.md

 **qoqo** is a toolkit to represent quantum circuits by [HQS Quantum Simulations](https://quantumsimulations.de).
 The name “qoqo” stands for “Quantum Operation Quantum Operation,” making use of [reduplication](https://en.wikipedia.org/wiki/Reduplication).

 For a detailed introduction see the [user documentation](https://hqsquantumsimulations.github.io/qoqo) and the [qoqo examples repository](https://github.com/HQSquantumsimulations/qoqo_examples).
+Additionally, the [API documentation](https://hqsquantumsimulations.github.io/qoqo/python_api_docs/generated/qoqo.html) is available.

 What qoqo is: